alexpunct/google-tag-manager/README.md

 * Send Magento Context data (default No)

-    When set to Yes, it sends to GTM custom parameters about each page view that you can capture, analyse or use them as triggers in GTM.
-The variables are explained below:
+    When set to Yes, it sends to GTM custom parameters about each page view that you can capture, analyse or use them as triggers in GTM

 * Category page data (default No)

-    Send to GTM the data associated with the current category when on a category page:
+    Send to GTM the data associated with the current category when on a category page

 * Product page data (default No)

-    Send to GTM the data associated with the current product when on a product page:
+    Send to GTM the data associated with the current product when on a product page

 * Order Success page (default Yes).